Kharkiv: 2022 Russian invasion

 In May 2022, Ukrainian forces began a counter-offensive to drive Russian forces away from the city and towards the international border.
 By 12 May, the United Kingdom Ministry of Defence reported that Russia had withdrawn units from the Kharkiv area.
 Russian artillery and rockets remain within range of the city, and it continues to suffer shelling and missile strikes.

+In May 2024, after two weeks intensive fighting, and the loss of a number of border villages, Ukrainian forces halted a renewed Russian advance toward Kharkiv.
+The Ukrainian defense was assisted by American-supplied HIMARS missiles, and by US permission to fire these across the border at military targets within Russian territory.
+The Russians retaliated with missile strikes, including a glide-bomb attack that hit and destroyed an Epicenter K hypermarket killing 18 civilians.

 Geography

-Kharkiv is located at the banks of the Kharkiv, Lopan, and Udy rivers, where they flow into the Seversky Donets watershed in the north-eastern region of Ukraine.
+Kharkiv is located at the banks of the Kharkiv, Lopan, and Udy rivers, where they flow into the Siverskyi Donets watershed in the north-eastern region of Ukraine.

 Historically, Kharkiv lies in the Sloboda Ukraine region (Slobozhanshchyna also known as Slobidshchyna) in Ukraine, in which it is considered to be the main city.

 The approximate dimensions of city of Kharkiv are: from the North to the South — 24.3 km; from the West to the East — 25.2 km.

 Based on Kharkiv's topography, the city can be conditionally divided into four lower districts and four higher districts.

-The highest point above sea level, in Pyatikhatky, is 202m, and the lowest is Novoselivka in Kharkiv is 94m.
+The highest point above sea level, in Piatykhatky, is 202m, and the lowest is Novoselivka in Kharkiv is 94m.

-Kharkiv lies in the large valley of rivers of Kharkiv, Lopan', Udy, and Nemyshlya.
-This valley lies from the North West to the South East between the Mid Russian highland and Donetsk lowland.
+Kharkiv lies in the large valley of rivers of Kharkiv, Lopan, Udy, and Nemyshlia.
+This valley lies from the North West to the South East between the Mid Russian highland and Donets lowland.
 All the rivers interconnect in Kharkiv and flow into the river of Northern Donets.
 A special system of concrete and metal dams was designed and built by engineers to regulate the water level in the rivers in Kharkiv.

 Kharkiv has a large number of green city parks with a long history of more than 100 years with very old oak trees and many flowers.
-Gorky park, or Maxim Gorky Central Park for Culture and Recreation, is Kharkiv's largest public garden.
+Central Park is Kharkiv's largest public garden.
 The park has nine areas: children, extreme sports, family entertainment, a medieval area, entertainment center, French park, cable car, sports grounds, retro park.
+This park was previously named after Maxim Gorky until June 2023 when it was renamed Central Park for Culture and Recreation.